 Whether you’re keeping a close watch on your current investment portfolio or on your competitors’ current standing, tracking performance with private company data can offer the insights you need to make confident decisions.

-How are you using private company research to stay ahead of the competition?
+How are you researching private companies to stay ahead of the competition?